open-energy-transition/Oh-my-Grid/docs/start_mapping.md

 # Start Mapping

 Welcome to our interactive mapping tool!
-Click on a country below to start mapping power infrastructure directly in JOSM.
+Click on a country below to start mapping power infrastructure directly in JOSM. :rocket:

+:exclamation: Remember to allow remote control in Edit>Preferences>Remote Control

 <div id="map" style="height: 600px;"></div>